-A new of wave innovation is sweeping across the nation, creating new jobs and opportunities for millions of Americans.
+A new wave of innovation is sweeping across the nation, creating new jobs and opportunities for millions of Americans.

 This can be seen in places like Provo, Utah, which has a thriving startup ecosystem, including companies focused on security, on-demand services and business management software.

 It can be found in Detroit, which is building an economic recovery story fueled in no small part by entrepreneurship and investment in automotive tech.

 It is happening in Charleston, S.C., the home of the Silicon Harbor, which is churning out some of the fastest growing companies in America.

 And it can be seen in Cleveland — a “comeback city” — where startups are breathing new life into the trucking, distribution and manufacturing businesses that are part of the city’s legacy.